SoulmateSoulmate/daily/README.md

 This is line 71 with random word: sigma
 This is line 72 with random word: theta
 This is line 73 with random word: echo
+This is line 74 with random word: nova